itf/6s092/courses/IAP19/PS/PS20/content.md

 </question>

-## Building a BFS tree
+# Building a BFS tree

-A breadth-first search that only queues up vertices to be visited can find nearby vertices easily but can't easily compute the distances to these vertices or reconstruct the shortest paths used to reach them.
+A breadth-first search that only queues up vertices to be visited can find nearby vertices but can't easily compute the distances to them or reconstruct the shortest paths used to reach them.
 To do this, we need to introduce <i>parent pointers</i> to our algorithm.

 In a breadth-first search (as well as in other graph searches), the parent of a vertex is the vertex which immediately precedes it.
 An example is shown below in which we have just visited vertex $A$.
 The red arrow edges indicate that vertices $B$ and $C$ each point to $A$ as their parent.